lyonhrt/hdnes-projects/README.md

 To use just name the folder the same as the rom name

-Update, although still a litte bit buggy, you can also use these packs on mesen https://github.com/SourMesen/Mesen just put them in hdpack directory
+Update, although still a little bit buggy, you can also use these packs on mesen https://github.com/SourMesen/Mesen just put them in hdpack directory